 Scarring from the tattoo removal itself is also possible, but tends to be minimal and is normally caused by poor aftercare, particularly picking and scratching at healing tattoos following laser treatment.
-With my current equipment I estimate my scarring rate to be less than 1% of customers treated.
+With our current equipment we estimate our scarring rate to be less than 1% of customers treated.

 Not all lasers are made equal and cheap tattoo removal lasers are extremely likely to scar you.
 Non-laser tattoo removal "treatments" are invariably harmful and to be avoided.
 I will show you pictures of this at your consultation.

-This procedure is extremely safe otherwise I wouldn't be in this line of work.
+This procedure is extremely safe otherwise we wouldn't be in this line of work.

 Blisters can occur and do not indicate a problem but are something that needs intervention.
 We offer a full aftercare service to deal with this.
 Superstack helps to reduce risks of blistering so is a preferred option for customers who are unable to travel back to the clinic for aftercare.

 The skin may become lighter during your course of treatment.
 This is quite common particularly where colours have been removed.
 This is known as hypopigmentation and usually improves with time.